Gluten-Free Spicy Beef Samosas

 I like to start with the filling.
 Whether you are making a vegetarian samosa or chicken or beef, the filling is well spiced with Indian spices.
 In this samosa spicy beef filling, the spices are ginger, curry powder, cinnamon and red chilli pepper flakes.

 Once the dough is rolled out, add the cooled filling, in this case, beef and peas and form into the desired shapes.
-There are two ways to shape the samosa – The easy way (my way) and the classic samosa triangle.
+There are two ways to shape the samosa – The easy way (my way) and the classic triangle shape.

 *As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please check out my sponsorship and disclosure policy page for more details